RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ### Activate SAML SSO {#activate-saml-sso}

-After you finish the required SAML SSO configuration between your identity provider and Redis Cloud account, you can test and activate SAML SSO:
+After you finish the required SAML SSO configuration between your identity provider and Redis Cloud account, you can test and activate SAML SSO.

+ All users associated with the account, excluding the local user you used to set up SAML SSO, are converted to SAML users on successful activation.
+They can no longer sign in with their previous sign-in method and must use SAML SSO instead.

+To activate SAML SSO:

 1. For **Activate SAML integration**, select the **Activate** button.